-Why do hands fall asleep when cycling?
+Why do hands fall asleep while cycling?

 - Cycling gloves – so small and so important!

-1. Important measures to correct hand positioning
+1. Important measures to correct hand posture

-This riding position may be extreme, but it shows that a lot of weight can rest on the arms!
+This riding position might be extreme, but it shows that a lot of weight can rest on the arms!
 In the worst case, the hands fall asleep after a while.
 Image © Jonathan Borba

 If your hands are causing you problems or individual fingers fall asleep or become numb, you can change the handlebar position.
 This may be enough to relieve the hands.

-- It also depends on the height ratio between the saddle and handlebars – the higher the saddle, the more weight is carried by the shoulders, arms, and hands.
+- It also depends on the height ratio between the saddle and the handlebars – the higher the saddle, the more weight is carried by the shoulders, arms, and hands.

 This stem has an inclination of 6°, it changes the position of the handlebars.
 Image © Zipp